Super-Bim/polymarket-bot/README.md

 ## 🛠️ Maintenance
 - The bot handles **USDC.e and CTF approvals** automatically on first run.
 - It syncs your clock with Binance to ensure perfect entry timing.
-- **Monitoring Service**: A small 5% service sync is processed on winning payouts to maintain the infrastructure.

 *Trade responsibly.
 High volatility markets involve risk!* 📈